TaiyangAh/cryptoZombies/notes.md

 (3).the **payable** modifier：payable functions are part of what makes Solidity and Ethereum so cool — they are a special type of function that can receive Ether

 (4).**custom modifiers**：define custom logic affect a function

+6.address and address payable：see the [differences between 'address' and 'address payable'](https://ethereum.stackexchange.com/questions/64108/whats-the-difference-between-address-and-address-payable/64109#64109)